MythicalSora/TrackerFw/README.md

 # ![Logo](extensions/firefox/icons/TrackerFW-48.svg) TrackerFw - <small>Intelligent Firewall for trackers</small>

-**Note: This open-source project is stable but not ready for production usage**

 ## Installation
 Since TrackerFw is work-in-progress we haven't created official builds yet nor have we published it to pypi.
 If you want to check it out you can install it using the following steps: